ngageoint/hootenanny/README.md

 # Web User Interface
 [Hootenanny's web user interface](https://github.com/ngageoint/hootenanny-ui) is built upon the open source [Mapbox iD Editor](https://github.com/openstreetmap/iD), which provides an intuitive and user-friendly conflation experience.
+See the User Interface Guide for more details.

 # Web Services API
 Access to Hootenanny core capabilities are exposed through a web services API for those wishing to develop their own conflation clients.
-See the User Documentation for more details.
+The API documentation can be found in the release at: docs/hootenanny-services-$(HOOT_VERSION)-javadoc.tar.gz.

 # Command Line Interface
 Command line access is available and exposes additional functionalities not available from the web user interface.
-See the "Usage" section below for examples, as well as the User Documentation.
+See the "Usage" section below for examples, as well as the Command Line Documentation section of the User Documentation.

 # Programming Language Bindings
-Hootenanny has nodejs bindings available which expose core conflation capabilities.
+Hootenanny has [nodejs bindings](https://github.com/ngageoint/hootenanny/blob/master/docs/user/JavascriptOverview.asciidoc) available which expose core conflation capabilities.

 # Supported Data Formats
 See the Hootenanny User Guide [Supported Data Formats section](https://github.com/ngageoint/hootenanny/tree/master/docs/user/SupportedDataFormats.asciidoc).

 # Tag Schemas